 Roger Peyrefitte, 1907–2000, French writer

-Roger Peyrefitte, Notre Amour, 1967, translated by John Stefan as Our Love.
+Roger Peyrefitte, Notre Amour, 1967, translated from the French by John Stefan as Our Love.
+Review.
 The author's sixteen-month-long tempestuous love affair with the boy, aged 13 to 15, whom he had met during the filming of his greatest novel and was to remain the most important person in his life.

 Antoine Deléry, Roger Peyrefitte, le sulfureux, France, 2011